bcgrimes/sas-interview-task/README.txt

 * Have an ETL class to handle the data input and create the Invoice instances
 * Move the user input code into its own class
-* Upgrade the sort builder class to a true Builder pattern that accepts Sort class instances to support the use of different sort algorithm implementations
+* Refactor the sort builder class to a true Builder pattern that accepts Sort class instances to support the use of different sort algorithm implementations
 	** Add sort algorithm choices to the user input options
 * Add start arguments for options to support scripted testing
 * Expand the test suite with larger generated data sets